Career Academy Canada logo

 Payment Policy

 i.
-Oxford International Careers Colleges offer two types of payment plans, depending on the length of program.
+OICC | Oxford International Career Colleges offer two types of payment plans, depending on the student.

-3 Installments
+6 Installments

 Payment Amount Due By

-Installment 1 50% Before Program Start
+Installment 1 25% Before program start

 5 Installments